-FSG helps clients understand and adapt to the changing health care landscape.
+FSG helps clients understand and adapt to the changing and increasingly uncertain health care landscape.
 As focus and payments shift from volume to value of care, FSG can help organizations from the public, private, and social sector develop coordinated and comprehensive strategy and learning systems to enhance organization sustainability and improve community health.

 FSG leverages our experience working in non-health areas, such as education and community development, to help clients address the social determinants of health to achieve their health improvement goals.
-We understand that factors outside the health care delivery system, such as housing, food insecurity, and neighborhood quality, contribute to persistent health disparities that have substantial human, societal, and economic costs.
+We understand that factors outside the health care delivery system, such as housing instability and conditions, food insecurity, and neighborhood quality, contribute to persistent health disparities that have substantial human, societal, and economic costs.
 In order to help address this challenging national problem, we have placed health equity at the heart of our work.

 FSG has extensive experience building and guiding cross-sector, collaborative, collective impact initiatives in health.
 Creating optimal health for communities and populations requires a systemic effort.
 We help clients identify opportunities to align health care efforts among a diverse array of actors, including foundations, hospitals and health systems, health insurers, public agencies, and corporations.
 Our combination of rigorous data analysis, skilled facilitation, comprehensive systems thinking, and deep passion for social change has helped these stakeholders jointly promote improved health for millions of people.

 U.S. Health Projects

 FSG has worked across the country with a wide array of actors, including public and private foundations; health care providers; state, local, and federal public and health agencies; and public and private payers, in both urban and rural settings.
 This diverse experience helps us appreciate the distinct context of each client and create customized insights and recommendations.

-- Collective impact: University of California San Francisco Benioff Children’s Hospital on preterm birth prevention in Fresno, Staten Island Foundation on infant mortality and youth substance abuse, Children’s Medical Center of Dallas on asthma and obesity, Centers for Disease Control and the Bill & Melinda Gates Foundation on child violence prevention, Methodist Healthcare Ministries on diabetes prevention.
+- Place-based health initiatives include: University of California San Francisco Benioff Children’s Hospital on preterm birth prevention in Fresno, Staten Island Foundation on infant mortality and youth substance abuse, Children’s Medical Center of Dallas on asthma and obesity, and Methodist Healthcare Ministries on diabetes prevention in San Antonio.